 Typical Requirements: RN program followed by midwifery program for either certification or a master's degree

 Certified nurse midwives (CNMs) attend an estimated 300,000 births per year in settings ranging from hospitals to homes, according to the National Center for Health Statistics.
 But CNMs do more than deliver babies.
 They also provide a wide range of care to female patients, including family-planning education, gynecological exams, and prenatal and postnatal care.
 In hospitals, CNMs often work closely with OB/GYNs.
 While the educational requirements vary by state, all CNMs will be required to hold a master's degree (such as a master of science in nursing) by 2010.

 Typical Requirements: RN with at least five years of direct experience

 Whether it's in an ICU, CCU, OR, ER or obstetrics department, if there's more than one nurse, there's usually a head nurse.
 While still dealing directly with patients, the head nurse is also responsible for patient records, performance reports, inventory levels and the day-to-day duties important to every nursing department.

 Find head nurse jobs.

-Master's degree and certification as a Certified Registered Nurse Practitioner (CRNP) in specialty area
+Typical Requirements: Master's degree and certification as a Certified Registered Nurse Practitioner (CRNP) in specialty area

 Most states require nurse practitioners (NPs) to work collaboratively with physicians; however, roughly a dozen states allow NPs to open their own clinics, while a dozen or so others require NPs to work under the supervision of a physician.
 Regardless of the physician relationship, nurse practitioners provide a wide range of health services, usually specializing in areas such as family practice, women's health or pediatrics in hospitals, clinics, nursing homes and private practice.
 (Emergency room and pediatric NPs tend to earn the highest salaries.)
 Depending on the state, NPs often diagnose and treat acute illnesses, injuries and infections.